- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 First, it helps to better understand the disorders themselves:

 Anorexia nervosa: a disorder in which the patient has a severely distorted self-image, perceiving herself as overweight in spite of being overly thin.

-She is intensely fearful of becoming fat and refuses to maintain a normal body weight.
+She is intensely fearful of becoming fat and refuses to maintain normal body weight.
 She refuses to eat, but if she does, she often purges the food by vomiting or using laxatives.

-Bulimia nervosa is characterized by recurrent periods of extreme dieting, fasting, or exercising followed by of out-of-control binge eating.
+Bulimia nervosa is characterized by recurrent periods of extreme dieting, fasting, or exercising followed by out-of-control binge eating.
 After the binge, patients purge themselves by vomiting or using laxatives.

 They also have severely distorted perceptions of their weight and body shape.

 Problem drinking is characterized by drinking too much at times/binge drinking and repeating this behavior even when it causes health risks and social problems.
 It can lead to alcoholism.

 Alcoholism is a disease characterized by chronic, often progressive alcohol abuse.
 It includes a lack of control over the use of alcohol, being preoccupied with alcohol, and being unable to stop drinking even when it causes problems.
 Alcoholics usually need more and more alcohol to achieve the same effect, and often suffer withdrawal symptoms if they decrease or stop drinking.

 “Drunkorexia” is most prevalent among young, college-age women (though men and older adults of both genders may have this combination of disorders).
 Many have a prior history of eating disorders, like anorexia or bulimia nervosa.

 One reason this happens may be that, once they’re in college, away from the nurture and protection of home and parents, these young women find themselves in an unfamiliar, stressful, highly competitive world where recreational drinking is cultural, common, and encouraged by their peers.
 They want to fit in.
 Recreational drinking becomes normal.